 Site icon Carrier of Light

-Lotus: Embodiment of Love and Joy
+LOTUS: Embodiment of Love and Joy

 The Lotus flower was well known in Old China long before Indian monks spread Buddhism in the country.
 Many old scriptures show the great worship for this plant and in vernacular it was called ‘ho’, which means peace.
 A disciple of Confucius has written a hymn on the Lotus flower saying that it symbolizes the perfect man rising up out of darkness and marshy ground, growing towards light and unfolding the purest petals regardless of deepest duskiness.